opws/opws-dataset/docs/fields.md

 - url: a URL (possibly linked) to the page to reset the password.
 - link: A link (without the URL visible) to reset the password.
 - token: A token that can be typed on a page (may also be part of a link/URL) to bring you to the reset screen.
-- temp: A temporary password to use for logging in.
+- password: The random password, for "password.reset.randomize" and "password.reset.onetime" methods.
 - origin: Data identifying the source for the reset request, such as the IP address it was posted from.

-## password.reset.expects
+## password.reset.flow.enter.expects

 Space-separated string of things the password reset page expects before resetting the password.
 Tokens:

 - "origin" (IP address requesting the page must be the same IP the email was requested from)

-## password.reset.steps

-An array of string tokens describing the operations involved after a user follows whatever password reset link they get via email:

-- "change" (for the actual changing of the password)
-- "autochange" (for when the password is changed to something else by the site, eg. Neocities)
-- "button" (when the next step happens automatically, but only after a POST)
-- "expire" (documenting at what point the token is expired)
-- "stub" (the page displays a message confirming the reset and you go nowhere)
-- "login" (user is directed to the login page)
-- "autologin" (user is logged in)

-Where "stub" is a non-final step (eg. when it is followed by "login"), it is implied that there is a single button that, when clicked, leads to the next step (similar to "button").

-## password.reset.expiration.trigger
+## password.reset.flow.expiration.trigger

 Which step causes the reset session token to be invalidated for further reset attempts.
-Should be "change", is sometimes "visit" (meaning the reset link can only be followed once).
+Should be "submit", is sometimes "enter" (meaning the reset link can only be followed once).

-## password.reset.expiration.timeout
+## password.reset.flow.expiration.timeout, password.reset.onetime.expiration.timeout

 How long after issuance the reset token is valid for, as a human-abbreviated string ("24h" is common).

+## password.reset.randomize.enter.result

+Whether following a link sets and sends the randomized password (`send`), or just changes the password to the already-sent password (`change`).

 ## password.reset.usability.password

 A space-separated token string describing how the password set UI differs from double-blind-entry.
 See `password.change.usability.password`.

+## password.reset.flow.submit.destination.page

+What kind of page the user is directed to after submitting a reset password:

+- `stub`: A page that doesn't go anywhere, you're just expected to close the tab or navbar away or whatever.
+- `login`: The login page (assuming `password.reset.flow.submit.sessions.own` is `invalidate`: what happens if you're logged in, eh, I don't think it's worth profiling, this value is just for what's expected when you're logged out).
+- `settings`: The user settings page, presumably the one with password changes.
+- `profile`: The public-facing profile page for the user.
+- `home`: Some manner of home page for the user (if `password.reset.flow.submit.sessions.own` is `login`) or the site's root (if it's not `login`).

+## password.reset.flow.submit.sessions.own, password.reset.randomize.enter.sessions.own

+Whether the current session is logged in (`login`), logged out if logged in (`invalidate`), or not changed with regards to login state (`sustain`) after resetting.

+Note that being *redirected to the login page to enter the new password* does not count as a `login` value here (unless the site for some reason logs the user in *before presenting the login page*, which would make no sense) - such behavior is instead reflected with `password.reset.flow.submit.destination.page` having a value of `login`.

-## password.reset.token.login
+## password.reset.flow.submit.sessions.others, password.reset.randomize.enter.sessions.others

-*(This field is deprecated.
-Profiles should transition to using password.reset.steps instead.
-See [issue #70](https://github.com/opensets/domainprofiles/issues/70).)*

-Whether the reset token works as login credentials.
-Valid values:

-- "before" (the token logs you in before resetting the password)
-- "after" (the token logs you in after resetting the password)
-- "no" (the token does not log you in)

-A value of "before" implies you may opt not to reset the password (using the reset token logs you in and you can navigate away).
-For sites that use a temporary password as the reset token, a value of "after" implies you are *required* to reset the password after logging in with the temporary password.
+Whether other logged-in sessions are invalidated (`invalidate`) or not (`sustain`) when resetting a password.

 ## password.reset.sessions.invalidate

+*TODO: this should be refactorable into password.reset.flow.submit.sessions values after #127 and deletable*

 Whether resetting your password invalidates sessions (logs you out), forcing you to log back in with the new password.